Floccinaucinihilipilification: Semisimple extensions of the Standard Model gauge algebra: Computation

 \section{Computation}

-In rough terms, our approach to the computation is as follows.
-The first step is to evaluate all embeddings $\beta$.
-Up to inner automorphisms of $\mathfrak{su}(48)$ these are, of course, inequivalent representations of semisimple Lie algebras of dimension $48$ and so can be found using standard representation theory techniques.
+{In rough terms, our approach to the computation is as follows.
+The first step is to evaluate all embeddings $\beta$ in Eq.~\ref{eq:objectincat}.
+Up to inner automorphisms of $\mathfrak{su}(48)$ these are inequivalent representations of semisimple Lie algebras of dimension $48$ and so can be found using standard representation theory techniques.
 We keep only those which are anomaly free.
-For every $\mathfrak{g}$ for which a $\beta$ exists, we then find all embeddings $\kappa$.
-Such an embedding of semisimple Lie algebras is (up to an inner-automorphism of $\mathfrak{g}$) described uniquely by its projection matrix which maps weights (written in Dynkin indices) of $\mathfrak{g}$ to those of $\mathfrak{su}(3)\oplus \mathfrak{su}(2)$.
-All such projection matrices, for a given $\mathfrak{g}$, can be found using the theory of maximal embeddings~\cite{Mal44,dyn52:MaximalSubgroups,dynkin1952semisimple,Lorente:1972xw,Yamatsu:2015npn}.
-(We use the {\tt Mathematica} program {\tt LieART}~\cite{Feger:2012bs,Feger:2019tvk} to generate the maximal embeddings themselves).
-We then find all $\kappa$ and $\beta$ such that there exists a $\rho$ equivalent to the SM, which form the left-hand diagram in Eq.~\ref{eq:objectinothercat}.
+For every $\mathfrak{g}$ for which a $\beta$ exists, we then find all embeddings $\kappa$ {up to outer automorphisms} using the theory of maximal embeddings.
+We then find all $\kappa$ and $\beta$ such that there exists a $\rho$ matching the embedding of the SM up to inner automorphisms, as in the left-hand diagram in Eq.~\ref{eq:objectinothercat}.
 For a given diagram, we then determine if compatible $\tilde \kappa$ and $\tilde \rho$ exist (taking account of possible inner-automorphisms which may need to be applied).
-By finding all embeddings $j:\mathfrak{g}^\prime \rightarrow \mathfrak{g}$ for algebras which appear in our final list, we then check which are maximal and which are minimal.
+By finding all embeddings $j:\mathfrak{g}^\prime \rightarrow \mathfrak{g}$ for algebras which appear in our final list, {our} program then checks which are maximal and which are minimal. }

+{The program itself uses projection matrices rather than embeddings.
+Projection matrices describe how the weights project from the super-algebra to the sub-algebra.
+For a given $\mathfrak{g}$, the projection matrices corresponding to potentially allowed $\kappa$'s can be found using the theory of maximal embeddings~\cite{Mal44,dyn52:MaximalSubgroups,dynkin1952semisimple,Lorente:1972xw,Yamatsu:2015npn}.
+(We use the {\tt Mathematica} program {\tt LieART2.0}~\cite{Feger:2012bs,Feger:2019tvk} to generate the maximal projection matrices themselves).
+One has to take care to ensure that these projection matrices lift correctly to embeddings, and to ensure that they define a unique diagram~\ref{eq:objectincat} up to equivalence.}

 The output of the program (provided in a supplementary file) consists of the highest weights of the representation specified by $\beta$ and the projection matrix of the embedding $\kappa$, to which we have appended a final row specifying $\tilde \kappa$ (to wit, acting on the weights of $\mathfrak{g}$, this row returns the corresponding $\mathfrak{u}(1) \subset \mathfrak{sm}$ charges).